1xyz/coolbeans/README.md

 Releases
 --------

-- Static binary can be downloaded from the [release pages](https://github.com/1xyz/coolbeans/releases)
+- Static binary can be downloaded from the [release pages](https://github.com/1xyz/coolbeans/releases).
+- Docker release images can be pulled from [here](https://hub.docker.com/r/1xyz/coolbeans).
-- Docker image  can be pulled from [here](https://hub.docker.com/r/1xyz/coolbeans)
+- Docker development images can be pulled from [here](https://hub.docker.com/r/1xyz/coolbeans-developer/tags).

 Getting Started